kaylajgranados/Sample-Employee-Databases/README.md

 # Sample Employee Databases SQL Challenge

 For this project, I designed tables to hold the sample employee data, built the SQL database in PostgreSQL, and wrote SQL queries to pull lists of employees.
-This was a project for the UCI Data Analytics and Visualization Bootcamp.
+This was a project for the UCI Data Analytics Bootcamp.

 **Data Modeling**